 Staff’s proposal more accurately reflects the capacity costs that Pacific Power avoids when it contracts with a QF.
-As shown in Table 2, Staff’s proposal makes a small difference in the overall payments to a QF when compared with the Company’s proposal.
+As shown in Table 2, Staff’s proposal represents an 18.4 percent increase in the overall payments to a QF when compared with the Company’s proposal, and an 8.8 percent increase when compared to the payment under the current tariff.
 Though it has a minor impact on the small QFs that may take advantage of the standard offer tariff, the obligation to provide capacity payments is an important distinction to make because Schedule 37 serves as a template for negotiations with the developers of larger projects—projects that would help the Company avoid more risky market purchases in the future.
 It is therefore important that Schedule 37 fairly compensate developers for the costs that QFs help the Company avoid because failure to do so would place larger QF developers at a disadvantage when negotiating rates based on Schedule 37.

 Regarding Pacific Power’s alternate proposal, Staff does not support it because it would exacerbate the uncertainty that QF developers in Washington already face.
 Washington’s use of a five-year term for the standard offer tariff benefits the Company and ratepayers by ensuring that avoided cost rates accurately reflect current market conditions.
 The five-year term however disadvantages developers by creating uncertainty over the long term, which complicates project financing.
 Creating variable QF rates would only subject developers to greater uncertainty and further discourage future QF development.
 Staff’s analysis of the alternate proposal also suggests that it would disproportionately affect resources by fuel type: solar facilities would receive higher payments; while wind, hydro and methane facilities would all receive lower payments.
 Staff recommends that the Commission reject the Company’s alternate proposal.